 We publish details of events based on the knowledge we have available to us and hold no responsibility for their accuracy.
 Details do change from time to time and events can be cancelled without notice.
-Please double check with organisers directly if travelling or making arrangements.
+Please double-check with organisers directly if travelling or making arrangements based around the event.

 - This event has passed.

 22 October 2022 at 8:00 pm£8 – £14